 - Real estate transfer tax (if land property is acquired) can be avoided under certain conditions.

 - Interest deduction available unless a participation is acquired from an affiliated company or loan is granted by a low-taxed affiliate.

 Disadvantages of share purchases

-- Limited deduction of the purchase price compared to an asset deal.
+- Basically no deduction of the purchase price compared to an asset deal.